+(RCT) of a light-touch early childhood development program in Bangladesh.
 Three key features of the intervention were (1) it was delivered at scale, targeting more than 18,000 children in three out of seven divisions in Bangladesh simultaneously, (2) it was integrated into the government's flagship National Nutrition Services (NNS) program and used existing NNS staff to deliver the intervention instead of deploying a separate group of ECD workers, and (3) it did not provide any additional financial incentives to service providers.
 Our results show that ECD programs delivered using the existing public sector infrastructure, though partially compliant with significant time reallocation by providers, can still achieve sizable improvements in a range of child development outcomes.

 Bangladesh offers an ideal setting to study large-scale ECD interventions.
 The need for ECD interventions is particularly strong in the country, where 42% of children aged five and below were stunted around the time of this study and only 13.4% of 3-5 years old children received any early childhood education (Bangladesh Bureau of Statistics and United Nations Children's Fund, 2015).2 Furthermore, the government runs the flagship NNS program that promotes best nutritional practices through micro-nutrient supplements, growth monitoring, counseling support, and monthly home-visits by community health workers.
 This vast NNS public health infrastructure presents an opportunity to integrate an ECD program and deliver the intervention at scale.
-The intervention we study was implemented by Save the Children, an international humanitarian aid organization for children.
+While our understanding of interventions that leverage existing government platforms is limited, surprisingly, this intervention was never rigorously evaluated.
+The intervention was implemented by Save the Children, an international humanitarian aid organization for children.